Transport Tycoon: Gameplay

-At times, subsidies are offered to the first company to move a particular resource from one place to another.
-This encourages the player to create a larger more complex transport network, rather than focusing on previously profitable routes.

-The game features a system of Local Authority.
+The game features also a system called Local Authority.
 Each city has a rating for every transport company based on the impact of their transport network.
 When the rating falls too low, the player will no longer be able to demolish buildings or construct new stations.
 The rating depends on, among others, the level of service and the deforestation caused by the company.

-In the course of a game cities develop and expand according to various economic factors, and new industries (demand) or other resource sites (supply) may appear.
-Some natural resources may also eventually be exhausted and industries without adequate transport service may shut down.
-Also, new models of vehicles are introduced and eventually come to replace older models.
-At introduction such a new model will likely have improved characteristics, but may suffer from reliability issues.
+Additionally, there is an option to advertise in a town in order to take away business from rival companies.
+In later stages the largest cities can offer exclusive contracts for a single year.
+At times, subsidies are offered by city governments to the first company to move a particular resource to their cities.
+In the course of a game, cities develop and expand according to various economic factors, and new industries (demand) or other resource sites (supply) may appear.
+Some natural resources will eventually be exhausted and industries without adequate transport service can shut down.